LinxinJiang/-Pre-work---Memory-Game/app/README.md

 The following **optional** features are implemented:

-* [ Y ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial

 ## Gif Walkthrough